Satyamkumarnavneet/Invoice-service/README.md

     *   rabbitmq/: Contains RabbitMQ-related modules and services.

 *   Ensure that your tests are correctly set up in the test/ directory.
-Run tests using the command:bashCopy codenpm run test
+Run tests using the `npm run test`

 *   The application connects to MongoDB.
 Make sure MongoDB is properly configured and running.